Dynatrace/perform-2022-hotday/automate-integrate-opentelemetry/content/05_trace_ingest_otelcollector/index.md

 ![DistributedTraces](../../assets/images/05_trace_ingest_otelcollector-traces2.gif)

-Scoll down and expand any one of the ingested traces
+Scoll down and expand any one of the ingested traces.

 ![DistributedTraces](../../assets/images/05_trace_ingest_otelcollector-traces3.png)